ssbc/ssb-tribes/README.md

 ### `ssb.tribes.excludeMembers(groupId, [authorId], cb)`

 Excludes an author from a group you belong to.
 This publishes a message that both this new author AND the group can see.
-NOTE that this only politely asks the author to leave the group, we don't rotate keys or anything like that.
+**NOTE** :warning:  this only politely asks the author to leave the group, we don't rotate keys (yet)

 where:
 - `groupId` *String* - is a cloaked id for a group you're a part of